-Every diver has their favorite site; a hidden gem on their doorstep they’ve explored a hundred times, or perhaps a once-in-a-lifetime vacation dive that conjures awesome memories.
-From historic shipwrecks to breathtaking marine life hotspots, spectacular coral reefs to lesser-known but equally special locations, we’ve pulled together our Bluewater best dive sites in the world.
+Every diver has their favorite site, a hidden gem on their doorstep they’ve explored a hundred times, or perhaps a once-in-a-lifetime vacation dive that conjures awesome memories.
+From historic shipwrecks to breathtaking marine life hotspots and spectacular coral reefs to lesser-known but equally special locations, we’ve pulled together our Bluewater best dive sites in the world.
 Each of these sites has been carefully selected by one of our well-traveled Trip Leaders, and they all guarantee some fantastic diving.

-How many of them on your scuba diving bucket list?
+How many of them are on your scuba diving bucket list?

 Here are some of the best dive sites in the world.
 Pick one or scroll down to read the entire list: